sveinbjornt/Platypus/Documentation/Documentation.md

 ### How does Platypus work?

-Regular macOS applications are [bundles](https://en.wikipedia.org/wiki/Bundle_%28macOS%29) – special folders with a specific directory structure.
+Regular macOS applications are [bundles](https://en.wikipedia.org/wiki/Bundle_%28macOS%29) – special folders with a particular directory structure and a .app suffix.
 An executable binary is stored in the bundle along with resources and configuration files.
 This binary is run when the bundle is opened in the graphical user interface.

 Platypus creates application bundles with a special executable binary that launches a script and captures its output.
 The binary can be configured to present the script's text output in various ways, for example by showing a progress bar, a text view, a Status Item menu or a WebKit-based web view.